adeenal/cs152project/index.md

 After the CycleGAN model is trained for 50 epochs, we use the trained model to make predictions: for each photo in the photo dataset, we take it as an input and output a Monet version of that photo.

+---

+Before reading the following sections, we recommend to read the Discussion section (More about CycleGAN) first :)
 ### Loss Functions
 - For the **generator_loss**, we use the _BinaryCrossentropy_ as their loss function. _BinaryCrossentropy_ is a typical loss function that computes the cross-entropy loss between true labels and predicted labels. **generator_loss** is based on the results from corresponding discriminator.
 - For the **discriminator_loss**, we first compute the loss of real inputs and then compute the loss of generated input, both using the _BinaryCrossentropy_.
 This discriminator loss is the average of the real and generated loss.